The information on this website is for Australian residents only.

 Distributions on Westpac Capital Notes

-Westpac Capital Notes offer Holders non-cumulative, floating rate Distributions expected to be paid quarterly in arrear, on 8 March, 8 June, 8 September and 8 December, commencing on 8 June 2013.
-As the first Distribution Payment Date, 8 June 2013, is not a Business Day, it is expected that the first Distribution will be made on the next Business Day, being 11 June 2013.
+Westpac Capital Notes offered Holders non-cumulative, floating rate Distributions paid quarterly in arrear, on 8 March, 8 June, 8 September and 8 December, commencing on 8 June 2013.
+The final Distribution was paid on 8 March 2019.

 (Distribution Rate x Face Value x N) divided by 365

-The Distribution Rate is a floating rate based on a Margin over the 90 day Bank Bill Rate, calculated using the following formula:
+The Distribution Rate was a floating rate based on a Margin over the 90 day Bank Bill Rate, calculated using the following formula:

 (90 day Bank Bill Rate + Margin) x (1 – Tax Rate)

-- The Tax Rate is the Australian corporate tax rate applicable to the franking account of Westpac as at the relevant Distribution Payment Date expressed as a decimal in the formula, 0.30.
+- The Tax Rate was the Australian corporate tax rate applicable to the franking account of Westpac as at the relevant Distribution Payment Date expressed as a decimal in the formula, 0.30.

 Distribution payment history